lpolerecky/point/README.md

                  file.nm,
                  latex = FALSE)

-# For this particular run a belemnite was used as reference material.
+# For this particular study a belemnite was used as reference material.
 tb.R.ext  <- stat_R(tb.Xt,
                     Xt = M_Xt.pr,
                     N = Ntot_Xt.pr,